 Elsewhere in the world, hackers got access to credit and debit card information from certain banks in India, Japan and South Korea.

-A data breach fraud basically means that details of your credit card fall into hands of hackers.
+A data breach fraud basically means that details of your credit card fall into the hands of hackers.
 With these details, they can withdraw cash or make purchases.

 15. Malware Fraud